ammannbe/craft-pagecache/README.md

 ## Requirements

-This plugin requires Craft CMS 4.x.
+This plugin requires Craft CMS 3.x or later.

 ## Installation